 This Anne Browne is included because she is so frequently confused with Anne Browne Petre (d.
 March 10, 1582).
 They were the daughters of cousins, both named William Browne and each of their fathers served a term as Lord Mayor of London.
 This Anne's father was the Sir William Browne (d.
 March 22, 1508) who was Lord Mayor in 1507/8.
 He was buried in St. Mary Aldermanbury, London.
 Her siblings were named William (d.1525), Anthony, Katherine, Leonard, and Margaret.
 In 1513, Anne married Sir Richard Fermor of Easton Neston, Northamptonshire (d.
 November 17, 1551), a wool merchant.
 Their children were Anne (c.1515-1553), Joan (1516-April 1592), William, Sir John (d.
 December 20, 1571), Elizabeth, George, Thomas (d.
 August 8, 1580), Ursula, Jerome (1528-1602), and Mary (d.
 September 27, 1573).
 The family was Catholic and Fermor was sentenced to life imprisonment in 1540 for visiting his Catholic chaplain in prison.
 He was soon released on bail, however, and was pardoned in June 1541.
 By 1550, he had regained most of his lands.
 His will of July 1, 1551 makes provision for Anne.

-Anne Browne was the daughter of Sir William Browne of Flambard’s Hall (1467-1514), Lord Mayor of London in 1513/14, and Alice Kebel (1482-June 8, 1521).
+Anne Browne was the daughter of Sir William Browne of Flambard's Hall (1467-1514), Lord Mayor of London in 1513/14, and Alice Kebel (1482-June 8, 1521).
 Through remarriage, Anne's mother became Lady Mountjoy and was at court.
-Anne's first husband was John Tyrrell of Heron, Essex (d.1540).
-They had two daughters, Katherine and Anne.
+F. G. Emmison (Tudor Food and Pastimes: Life at Ingatestone Hall) is in error when he identifies the occupant of "Mistress Keble's chamber" (1550) as Anne's mother.
+Not only is the name wrong, but so is the date, since Anne's mother died some twenty years before Anne Married William Petre and moved into Ingatestone Hall.
+Anne's first husband was John Tyrrell of Heron, Essex (d.1540), to whom she was betrothed in 1513 with the marriage to take place by 1521.
+As her father's sole heir, Anne had a marriage portion of 400 marks.
+With Tyrrell, she had one daughter, Catherine (d. before 1569).
 After his death, she commissioned the chapel at East Horndon, Essex, where he was buried.
-Her second husband, to whom she was married by March 1542, was Sir William Petre of Ingatestone Hall, Essex (1505- January 13, 1572).
+Her second husband, to whom she was married between May 28, 1541, when his first wife died, and March 1542, was Sir William Petre of Ingatestone Hall, Essex (1505- January 13, 1572).
 Curiously, the Oxford DNB entry for William Petre calls Anne the daughter of John Tyrrell and the widow of William Browne of Flambard's Hall, but the life dates of both men make this impossible.
 The confusion may be explained by the fact that William Petre's first wife was Gertrude Tyrrell (d.
 May 28, 1541), daughter of Sir John Tyrrell of East Horndon and Warley, Essex (d.
 1540).
 My thanks to Adrian Channing for pointing this out to me.
-All accounts agree that she brought to the marriage a dowry of £280 a year.
-By her second marriage, Anne had Thomasine (April 7, 1543-1611+), another Katherine (b.1545), and Sir John (1549-October 11, 1613), and some records add Edward (d. yng), William (d. yng), and Anne (1557-1610).
-One record also gives her a daughter named Griselda, but this was Griselda Barnes, one of her husband's wards.
-Records kept by Lady Petre exist for 1556-7.
+All accounts agree that she brought to her second marriage a dowry of £280 a year.
+By Petre, Anne had Thomasine (April 7, 1543-1611+), Katherine (b.1545), John (December 20, 1549-October 11, 1613), and Anne (1557-1610).
+Some genealogies add Edward (d. yng) and William (d. yng).
+One account gives her a daughter named Griselda, but this was Griselda Barnes, one of her husband's wards.
 Petre was in royal service to Henry VIII, Edward VI, Mary, and Elizabeth.
-In 1561, he entertained Queen Elizabeth at Ingatestone and from 1564-66 he and his wife were responsible for keeping Lady Catherine Grey under house arrest there.
+On November 22, 1548, Princess Mary arrived at Ingatestone Hall with a retinue of nearly fifty persons and stayed for two days.
+A few days later, on her return journey from London to New Hall, Boreham, she stayed with Lady Petre again.
+In February 1549/50, she paid another visit.
+In March, Lady Petre was invited to visit Mary at New Hall, a two hour ride from Ingatestone.
+In 1561, the Petres entertained Queen Elizabeth at Ingatestone and from they were responsible for keeping Lady Catherine Grey under house arrest there.
+Petre also had a house on the west side of Aldersgate Street in London.
+Lady Petre had three gentlewomen in 1554—Mary Persay, who taught the Petre daughters to play the virginals in 1559, Mistress Joyce, and Mistress Joan.
 As a widow, Anne remained at Ingatestone Hall and there sheltered a number of seminary priests.
-She was on the list of recusants for 1582 but she died before any official action was taken against her.
+She was on the list of recusants for 1582 but she died on March 10, before any official action was taken against her.
+She was buried on April 10 at Ingatestone.
 Portraits: 1567, attributed to Steven van der Meulen; effigy at Ingatestone.

 see CHRISTIAN CARKETT